colinbankier/chatty/README.md

 Let's add some real HTML for our Chat App.

 # Chat App layout and template
 Templates are rendered in a layout.
-We'll create a new layout for the chat window of our app.
+We'll update the application layout for the chat window of our app.
-Create our new layout `web/templates/layout/chat.html.eex`
+Overwrite `web/templates/layout/application.html.eex` with:
 ```
 <!DOCTYPE html>
 <html lang="en">